Sex-selective abortion: Prenatal sex discernment

 China launched its first ultrasonography machine in 1979.
 Chinese health care clinics began introducing ultrasound technologies that could be used to determine prenatal sex in 1982.
 By 1991, Chinese companies were producing 5,000 ultrasonography machines per year.
 Almost every rural and urban hospital and family planning clinics in China had a good quality sex discernment equipment by 2001.

 The launch of ultrasonography technology in India too occurred in 1979, but its expansion was slower than China.
 Ultrasound sex discernment technologies were first introduced in major cities of India in the 1980s, its use expanded in India's urban regions in the 1990s, and became widespread in the 2000s.

-Africa and the Middle East

-Sex selective abortion based on son preference is significant in North Africa and the Middle East.

-Asia

-The total numbers of "missing women" are about 11.9 million and 10.6 million in China and India respectively, out of 23 million world-wide, according to a 2019 study.
-Given that the total number of recorded abortions is much lower than that, some dispute those numbers.